Second Most Recent Impact

 It is stated that there is enough solar energy available in the high Arctic for trees to grow there, although none do, which follows the semi-disclaimer “If we accept that the forests were more or less in their present position…” The meaning of this is clarified later by the suggestion that “The earth’s mantle may have shifted significantly with respect to the core.”
 The matter was not pursued further since there is zero evidence that this occurred, and it certainly doesn’t reflect the belief of most GSC scientists.

 The article continues, that trees must be spaced far enough apart to intercept sunlight with minimum shading when the Sun is close to the horizon, although a survey showed that in several instances the stump of a mature tree is situated closely in front of another, indicating direct shading.
 Also, the spacing of some of the largest trees is closer than would occur even in a temperate zone forest.
 It is concluded the fossil trees were “…photoperiodic ecotypes, especially adapted to growing rapidly during the many hours of summer daylight.”

-The wide part at the base of a tree, divested of its trunk and most of its roots, is referred to as a ‘bole’.
-With many species, it is common for this part of a tree to float upright in the same attitude as when it was growing.
+With many species, it is common for the bole of a tree to float upright in the same attitude as when it was growing.
 This was the case with the trees of the GSC’s fossil forest.
 Any competent observer digging into the sand around these trees would be confronted by the following inconvenient facts: